-Generalised Trophic Disorders.-Of these, one of the best examples is the well-known anorexia nervosa.
-In this affection, without evidence of structural disease of any organ, the patient (generally a young woman) loses appetite and becomes progressively emaciated, often to a profound degree.
-The condition sometimes follows a shock, physical or emotional, perhaps an affaire du cœur, though in other instances we can find no apparent exciting cause.
+(generally a young woman) loses appetite and becomes progressively emaciated, often to a profound degree.
+The condition sometimes follows a shock, physical or mental, perhaps an affaire $du \ cour$ , though in other instances we can find no apparent exciting cause.
 In diagnosing this condition, we have first to exclude other conditions, such as diabetes, tuberculosis, and malignant disease, which commonly produce emaciation.
-The patient generally exhibits other hysterical phenomena.
-Of these, perhaps the most frequent is a hemi-anæsthesia, usually slight in degree and generally left-sided (see later, p.
-375).
+The patient generally exhibits certain "stigmata" of functional disease.
+Of these stigmata the most frequent is a hemi-anæsthesia, usually slight in degree and generally left-sided (see later, p.
+392).